Choosing from all different foods available can be daunting. Here’s our guide to help you make the best choice for your puppy.

 Mixing dry and wet food is popular because it combines the benefits: helping to maintain healthy teeth and good urinary tract health.
 It’ll also give your puppy more variety and help them accept different types of food later on.

 With our Pedigree® puppy foods, your dog will always get the right nutritional balance.
-So feel free to experiment and find out what your puppy prefers.
+So feel free to experiment and explore our dog food products to find out what your puppy loves.
 Just make sure that they always have plenty of fresh drinking water to keep well-hydrated.